jkentjnr/grunt-force-developer/README.md

 Type: `String`
 Default value: `'.metadata'`

 The folder used to store all `'-meta.xml'` files for the project.
-A corrosponding file is required for all pages, components, trigger and classes.
+A corresponding file is required for all pages, components, trigger and classes.
 If the `projectBaseDirectory` isn't altered, the default location is `./project/.metadata`.

 #### options.pollInterval
 Type: `Integer`